-6198-6450KM For the next 250km or so east the Trans-Siberian route follows the Ingoda and Shilka Rivers.
+For the next 250km or so east the Trans-Siberian route follows the Ingoda and Shilka Rivers.
 Stay awake, as it's the most scenic part of this entire route.
 The best views are to the south, so if heading east grab an aisle seat in platskart for this part of the journey.
 But don't ignore the north side of the train with its rolling, colourful hills.
-Unfortunately, the 1/2 Rossiya (and the identically timed 7/8 train) trundles this way by night, so consider other options, like train 133/134, or (when the days are long) 392 from Chita to Blagoveshchensk.
+Unfortunately, the 1/2 Rossiya (and the identically timed 7/8 train) trundles this way by night, so consider other options such as train 133/134, or (when the days are long) 392 from Chita to Blagoveshchensk.

-6264KM River views open up around Darasun.
-6295KM You'll have 18 minutes at the platform in the industrial city of Karymskaya - enough time to quickly check out the brand-new Orthodox church on the north side of the tracks.
+River views open up around Darasun.

+You'll have 18 minutes at the platform in the industrial city of Karymskaya - enough time to quickly check out the brand-new Orthodox church on the north side of the tracks.

-6312KM The picturesque village of Tarskaya is where the Trans-Manchurian peels off and heads south to the Chinese border; for details of this route, see p290.
+The picturesque village of Tarskaya is where the Trans-Manchurian peels off and heads south to the Chinese border.